iterative/dvc.org/content/docs/command-reference/plots/index.md

 ## Example: Smooth plot

 In some cases we would like to smooth our plot.
-In this example we will use plot with 1000 data points:
+In this example we will use a plot with 1000 data points:

 ```dvc